Botai culture: Archaeology

-However, more recent studies analyzing dental calculus suggest an absence of dairy product consumption among Botai culture individuals, which would potentially discard the previously believed milking of the horses assumed from the presence of animal fats on pottery.
+However, more recent studies analysing dental calculus suggest an absence of dairy product consumption among Botai culture individuals.
+This finding would potentially rule out previous conclusions about horses being milked using the presence of animal fats on pottery, unless milking was used for another purpose, such as hand-rearing domestic animals.

-Damgaard et al. (2018) confirmed that the Botai horses were not the ancestors of the common modern horse Equus caballus but were nonetheless domesticated - of particular interest is the "genetic domestication selection at the horse TRPM1 coat-color locus" as per the study.
+Damgaard et al. (2018) confirmed that the Botai horses were not the ancestors of the common modern horse Equus caballus but again argued that they were nonetheless domesticated.
+Three types of tooth and bone wear on Botai horse jaws show that bits were used to control horses (i.e. through the use of reins or bridles), and horse remains were found with the TRPM1 coat-colour locus, which causes leopard-spotted coats.
+Horses with two copies of this gene also have stationary night blindness.
+Being unable to see in dim light is a significant disadvantage in the wild on the steppes, so it is unlikely that leopard-spotted horses would survive to establish themselves in a population unless they were protected by people who valued them.
+Changes in coat color are a typical early marker of domestication, and have been associated with domestication in E. caballus.

 Although contemporaneous to Copper Age and Early Bronze Age metal-working cultures in other parts of the Eurasian steppe, there is no evidence for metallurgy in Botai settlements.
 Tools were produced from stone and horse bones, with a shift in stone tool production from the microliths of the preceding nomadic hunter cultures to larger bifaces.
-The pottery of the culture had simple shapes, most examples being gray in color and unglazed.
+The pottery of the culture had simple shapes, most examples being grey in colour and unglazed.
 The decorations are geometric, including hatched triangles and rhombi as well as step motifs.
 Punctates and circles were also used as decorative motifs.

 Language reconstruction

 Asko Parpola suggests that the language of the Botai culture cannot be conclusively identified with any known language or language family.
 He suggests that the Proto-Ugric word *lox for "horse" is a borrowing from the language of the Botai culture.
 However, Vladimir Napolskikh believes that it comes from Proto-Tocharian *l(ə)wa ("prey; livestock").

-Václav Blažek suggests that the Botai people probably spoke a form of Yeniseian languages.
-Linguistic data lends some support for a homeland of Yeniseian within the Central Asian Steppe, prior to its migration into Siberia.
-This Yeniseian/Botai language contributed some loanwords related to horsemanship and pastoralism, such as the word for horse (Yeniseian *ʔɨʔχ-kuʔs "stallion" and Indo-European *H₁ek̂wos "domesticated horse") itself, towards proto-Indo-European.
+Václav Blažek reviewed an earlier proposal by Tamaz Gamkrelidze, who argued that the Botai people spoke a form of Yeniseian languages.
+According to him, linguistic data lends some support for a homeland of Yeniseian within the Central Asian Steppe, prior to its migration into Siberia.
+This language could have contributed some loanwords related to horsemanship and pastoralism, such as the word for horse (Yeniseian *ʔɨʔχ-kuʔs "stallion" and Indo-European *H₁ek̂wos "domesticated horse"), towards proto-Indo-European.